jmagallones/Final-RGDY-Project/content/docs/imaging/nuclear-med.md

 weight: 5
 ---

-Nuclear medicine can also be used in evaluating the causes of endocrine hypertension when MRI and CT can not detect a mass in the glands of patients with high suspicion of the condition.
+Nuclear medicine can also be used in evaluating the causes of endocrine hypertension when MRI and CT cannot detect a mass in the glands of patients with high suspicion of the condition.

 ## Do I Have to Take Any Medication?